Monday, December 29, 2025

 The “70 Weeks of Daniel” (Daniel 9:24-27) is a prophetic timetable concerning the restoration of Israel as a people and nation in relation to the first and second comings of Christ.

 The “Weeks” are sevens of years and adds up to 490 years.
-It begins with a command (or decree) by a Persian King after the 70 years of Babylonian captivity of Judah, the southern kingdom of Israel, “to restore and build Jerusalem,” Daniel 9:25.
+It begins with a command (decree) by a Persian King after the 70 years of Babylonian captivity of Judah, the southern kingdom of Israel, “to restore and build Jerusalem,” Daniel 9:25.
 The 70 Weeks end with the second coming of Christ at the end of “great tribulation” to save and gather the elect and Israel as a people under the terms of the “New Covenant.”

 From the time of that command “until Messiah the Prince,” Daniel 9:25, is 69 Weeks, that is, 483 years.
 The reference to “Messiah the Prince” is to the time and year in which Jesus either started his ministry, or made his "triumphal entry," or was crucified.
 Some have actually calculated the end of the 483 years to the very day Jesus made his triumphal entry into Jerusalem.
 It's after the 483 years that “Messiah shall be cut off,” Daniel 9:26.
-The text actually breaks the 69 weeks or 483 years into two time periods, being 7 Weeks and 62 Weeks, and it is believed that the first 7 Weeks or 49 years (7 times 7 years) is the time period it took to rebuild the walls of Jerusalem.
+The text breaks the 69 weeks or 483 years into two time periods, being 7 Weeks and 62 Weeks, and it is believed that the first 7 Weeks or 49 years (7 times 7 years) is the time period it took to rebuild the walls of Jerusalem.

-The final Week, being the 70th seven of years, begins with a covenant be confirmed or strengthened for 7 years.
-Then in the middle of that 7 years, there comes an end of the daily sacrifices, and an event takes place that is considered an “abomination” in the holy place of the temple.
+The final Week, being the 70th seven of years, begins with a covenant to be confirmed or strengthened for 7 years.
+Then in the middle of those 7 years, there comes an end of the daily sacrifices, and an event takes place that is considered an “abomination” in the holy place of the temple.
 This abomination causes "desolation," and it continues to the end of the period:

 Then he shall confirm a covenant with many for one week;